-The St Kilda Road Bike Lanes project will involve:
+The St Kilda Road Bike Lanes project involved:

 - building separated kerbside bike lanes with bike markings along St Kilda Road

 - installing coloured bike lane surfacing at conflict points, and bike boxes and bike lanterns at traffic light intersections to provide better visibility and priority movement for cyclists

 - modifying traffic signals to provide additional priority for cyclists

 - removing kerb outstands to allow for continuous bike lanes

 - resurfacing existing bike lanes to improve safety and comfort